stardog-union/stardog-blog/content/posts/stardog-docs.md

 title = "Unifying Unstructured Data"
 +++

-Our mission is to unify all enterprise data in a single, coherent graph served by Stardog, which includes, crucially at some organizations, *unstructured data*.
+Our mission is to unify all enterprise data in a single, coherent graph managed by Stardog, which includes, crucially at some organizations, *unstructured data*.
 Let's preview some new features coming in Stardog to make unstructured data unification with Stardog much easier. <!--more-->